rossharper/xrfsensorcomms/README.md

 The `value` file contains the current temperature value.
 The `batt` file contains the current sensor battery health.

-Upon receiving an `AWAKE` message from the sensor, the sensor's wake reading interval will be updated via an `INTVL` message, with the current interval value (currently hardcoded to 120 seconds).

 # Usage

     node index.js [-sensorpath <SENSOR_DATA_PATH>]